-Embark on an immersive, sensory adventure to discover the cultures and civilisations of wine.
+Embark on a sensory adventure to discover the cultures and civilisations of wine.
 In an open exhibition space occupying more than 3,000 m², nearly twenty different themed areas invite you to take a voyage of discovery and enjoy a unique experience exploring the many and varied facets of wine across time and space.
 A visit to the Permanent tour also includes the travel companion, a free, innovative tool available in eight languages and the access to La Cité du Vin’s Belvedere, where you will discover a 360° view of Bordeaux whilst tasting a glass of world wine (50 ml).

 The world wine tour

 Humans cultivate vines all over the world in a wide variety of natural conditions.
 Winegrowers have adapted, invented and modelled their landscapes and shaped them through their traditions.